Skip to content

 • Parallel build: 8-12 weeks to configure V2 while V1 stays live

-• Data migration and testing: 4–6 weeks for historical case data, integration testing, and UAT
+• Data migration and testing: 4-6 weeks for historical case data, integration testing, UAT

 • Training and go-live: 2-4 weeks for agent training and cutover

-Total: 6–10 months.
-Organisations that treat V2 as a “lift and shift” consistently run into problems in the final phases.
+Total: 6-10 months.
+Organisations that treat V2 as a lift-and-shift consistently hit problems in the final phases.
+Fair enough if you want to try, but we haven’t seen it work well yet.

 FAQ